The Tenryu Rayz RZ39LL has been discontinued.

 Most small streams have at least a few pools that are deep enough but also small enough that they would be easier to fish with a Cultiva JH-85 jighead and 1.3" pinworm (above) rather than spinner, spoon or even diving plug.
 Together, the jighead and pinworm weigh exactly a gram, which the RZ39LL will cast as far as needed on a small stream.
 Plus as I found out (Trip Report 4-22-17), the trout love them!

 The RZ39LL also does very well with 1.2 gram micro spoons, which I think trout love even more than the micro jigs!
-The rod is rated for lures up to 8 grams, so if you would rather fish with the 50mm, 4.5 gram heavy minnow plugs so popular in Japan, the rod will do just fine with them (and a 50mm sinking minnow is NOT too big for 6-8" trout!)
+The rod is rated for lures up to 8 grams, so if you would rather fish with the 50mm, 4.5 gram heavy minnow plugs so popular in Japan, the rod will do just fine with them.
+A 50mm sinking minnow is NOT too big for 6-8" trout, but I do think you will catch more with a micro spoon or a small spinner (like the 2 gram Smith AR-S single hook spinner).

-The Tenryu Rayz series have titanium frame K guides with SiC rings, cork grips and hardwood reel seat insert and accent spacer.
+The Tenryu Rayz rods have titanium frame K guides with SiC rings, cork grips and hardwood reel seat insert and accent spacer.

 The hooks are sharp.